Seattle businesses hoping down Mariners not quite out of playoffs

 An analysis Smith did of last year’s World Series, which Atlanta took from Houston four games to two, predicted that the Atlanta area economy would see $5 million to $10 million in extra economic activity with each home game.

-That’s not nothing — but even if the Mariners were to bring home a similar championship bounty to Seattle, it would represent a tiny fraction of the roughly $650 million that, based on a calculation by the Downtown Seattle Association, downtown Seattle would generate on its own over the same three-day period.
+That’s not nothing — but even if the Mariners were to bring home a similar championship bounty to Seattle, it would represent a tiny fraction of the roughly half a billion dollars that, based on a calculation by the Downtown Seattle Association, downtown Seattle would generate on its own over the same three-day period.

 And even a modest bonus like that isn’t really possible until, and unless, the M’s advance past the first few playoffs hurdles, Smith warns.
 Seattle would “have to get deep into the playoffs in order to have any kind of any [economic] effect that would resonate at all,” Smith said.

 Munson agrees.
 Regardless of the sport, any playoff-related sales bump is modest early in a run — he reckons sales have tripled during each playoff series so far this season.
-But a certain point, he says, the buzz and sales hit “exponential growth.”
+But at a certain point, he says, the buzz and sales hit “exponential growth.”

 And therein lies the rub.